The Italian Riviera Yacht Charter Guide | Portofino

 Lavagna is a charming fishing town that provides a welcome contrast to the celebrated beauty of Portofino.
 Along a 4km stretch of impeccable beach known as the Cavi di Lavagna, the town exhibits a typically Ligurian structure with small, quiet streets, charming shops and plenty of historically intriguing spots.

 Sitting on the Entella River, bordered by abundant olive groves on the hillsides, Lavagna hosts plenty of celebrations in particular recreations of neo-medieval style, the most interesting being the ‘Torta dei Fieschi’.
-This festival commemorates the wedding that happened in 1230 between Count Opizzo Fieschi and Bianca de Bianchi between 13th to 15th August and an enormous cake, made by the finest Lavanga pastry cooks following the original recipe, is paraded through the streets reuniting the six medieval quarters of Lavagna before being distributed to the people in the crowd!
+This festival commemorates the wedding that happened in 1230 between Count Opizzo Fieschi and Bianca de Bianchi between 13th to 15th August.
+An enormous cake, made by the finest Lavanga pastry cooks following the original recipe, is paraded through the streets reuniting the six medieval quarters of Lavagna before being distributed to the people in the crowd.

 Liguria has a mild, typically Mediterranean climate.
 Average temperatures range from 9°C/48°F in January to 23°C/73°F in the summer.
 There is very little rainfall in the summer, making it ideal for holidays and charters.
 The weather normally remains pleasant through October, becoming much more unsettled through the winter.
 The warmth and calm returns in the spring, when it is often delightful to visit the area before the hordes of tourists.